alimness/sabbath-school-resources/src/en/explore/family-resource-book-2025/04-leadership-resources/02-children-of-divorced-parents/02-children-of-divorced-parents.md

 While it is clear that God hating divorce does not mean He hates those who are divorced, He outlines several reasons He intended marriage to be for life.
 One of these has to do with the fact that God wants children to have a place of safety, security, and unconditional love.
 While divorce does not always lead to children walking away from God, it certainly makes their journey more difficult in most cases.<sup>31</sup>

-in the time of Malachi, a wife could hardly divorce her husband.
+In the time of Malachi, a wife could hardly divorce her husband.
 So God addressed the males. in the New Testament it becomes clear that already in the Greco-Roman culture, women were able to initiate a divorce and follow through with it, as it is today (Mark 10:11–12).
 Joyce G. Baldwin states,

 Only when both parents remain faithful to their marriage vows can the children be given the security which provides the basis for godly living.
 The family was intended to be the school in which God’s way of life was practiced and learned (Exod.
 20:12; Deut.
 11:19).
 Because a divine institution was being threatened Malachi urged that none be faithless to the wife of his youth.<sup>32</sup>